SEMjs-Workshops/vue-js/src/lab-list-rendering/README.md

 And now go back to your browser.
 You won't see the "Brush teeth" todo since we've only hardcoded two todos in our template.
 We need to render `N` todos, where `N` is the length of the `todos` array.

+📝 **Your task:** Use the `v-for` directive to render the list of todos.
+Completion of this task will make all of this section's tests pass.

 Replace the two `<li>` elements with a single `<li>` element that has the `v-for` attribute.
+Since we want render each `todo` in the `todos` array, you'll want to use `v-for="todo of todos"`.

+Inside the `<li>` element, you can use the `todo` variable.
+The `todo` variable will be the current todo object in the loop.
+That means you can get the todo text using `todo.text`.

 If you didn't add the `v-bind:key` directive, you'll get a `vue/require-v-for-key` error.
-What do you think you should set `v-bind:key` to?
-Hint: it's something that's unique for each todo.

-After that change, this section's tests should pass.
+We need to use something unique for the key, so `todo.id` works perfectly.

+This is the end of the lab, but there are two more optional sections.

 ### Just for Fun